gnosis/pm-js/docs/source/events-oracles-and-markets.md

 calcCost()
 ```

 Let's say now that you've decided that these outcome tokens are worth it.
 Gnosis.js contains convenience functions for buying and selling outcome tokens from a market backed by an LMSR market maker.
-They are {@link Gnosis#buyOutcomeTokens} and {@link Gnosis#sellOutcomeTokens}.
+They are [Gnosis.buyOutcomeTokens](api-reference.html#buyOutcomeTokens) and [Gnosis.sellOutcomeTokens](api-reference.html#sellOutcomeTokens).
 To buy these outcome tokens, you can use the following code:

 ```js
 async function buyOutcomeTokens() {